vukle/nullfork/README.md

 <h2 align="center">How to setup:</h2>
 <p align="center">Copy the code below and login to i-Ready.<br><br>
-Do Ctrl + Shift + J to open the console and paste the code or can use a bookmarklet,if continue to use console, hit Enter to run it.<br><br>
+Do Ctrl + Shift + J to open the console and paste the code or can use a bookmarklet, if continue to use console, hit Enter to run it.<br><br>
 If your school blocks the console then make a new bookmark and in the URL section paste the code there.
 Click the bookmark anytime to run the code.</p>

 ```js